 General Phil Sheridan's headquarters in downtown Winchester during the 1864 Shenandoah Valley campaign.
 Starting point for Rienzi's ride to rally the troops at Cedar Creek on October 19, 1864.

-Three battles waged war through Winchester during the four years of Civil War, although prior to fifteen years ago, the town seemed to forget most of that history.
+More than six battles waged war through and around Winchester during the four years of Civil War with the town changing hands seventy-two times, although prior to fifteen to twenty years ago, the town seemed to forget most of that history.
 But boy, they're starting to make up for lost time.
 Yes, there was always history represented here in a vibrant and quaint downtown replete with period buildings dating far prior to that war.
 There's George Washington's office from the French and Indian War in 1755 and 1756 as well as a Museum of the Shenandoah Valley to tell a broader tale.
-And now, with the continuing interpretation of the 3rd Winchester battle and newly opened Visitor Center, the amnesia of 1861 to 1865 is beginning to fade fast.
+And now, with the continuing interpretation of the 3rd Winchester battle and newly opened Visitor Center, and the volunteers saving and interpreting the two Battles of Kernstown site, the amnesia of 1861 to 1865 is beginning to fade fast.

-Winchester was such an important point of emphasis during the Civil War, that it changed hands seventy times in the four years, including the three major battles, May 25, 1862, June 13-15, 1863, and September 19, 1864.
-But as we noted above, the interpretation of these sites (most of the area of the first two battles have been lost to suburban sprawl) didn't really begin to take off in a coordinated way until Congress, in 1996, designated the eight counties in the Shenandoah Valley as a National Heritage area called the Shenandoah Valley Battlefields National Historic District, which ranges from Winchester in the north down I-81 to Staunton.
+Winchester was such an important point of emphasis during the Civil War, that it changed hands seventy-two times in the four years, including the three major battles of Winchester, May 25, 1862, June 13-15, 1863, and September 19, 1864, and the two major battles of Kernstown.
+But as we noted above, the interpretation of these sites (most of the area of the first two Winchester battles, as well as the lesser known Battle of Rutherford's Farm, have been lost to suburban sprawl) didn't really begin to take off in a coordinated way until Congress, in 1996, designated the eight counties in the Shenandoah Valley as a National Heritage area called the Shenandoah Valley Battlefields National Historic District, which ranges from Winchester in the north down I-81 to Staunton.

 In September of 2015, the Battlefield of Third Winchester, sometimes called Opequan, took a large leap forward, as a Visitor Center was opened across the street from the main battlefield land, and additional trails and wayside exhibits were added to the five miles of interpretation.
 There's more in the works on the exhibit side, with plans to move the exhibit center into the large red barn on site, with a plaza and more coordination.
 But all this takes time, and money.
 So don't expect Gettysburg here.
 This is history, and important history, taking shape right before your eyes, even though it's more than one hundred and fifty years later.